 ALCOHIGH SIGNALOPERATIONAL10-K

-ALCO is undergoing a dramatic strategic transformation from citrus operations to real estate development, evidenced by a 96% revenue collapse and massive operational losses.
+ALCO is undergoing a major strategic transformation from citrus operations to real estate development and diversified farming, evidenced by substantial asset reductions and revised risk disclosures.

 Comparing 2025-11-24 vs 2024-12-02View on EDGAR →